Play in Hinckley and Bosworth

 Creative play

-Where children have access to lots of different creative media and tools, where there is plenty of time and where getting messy isn’t a problem.
+Where children have access to lots of different creative media and tools, and there is plenty of time and where getting messy isn’t a problem.

 Communication play